renuo/applications-setup-guide/ruby_on_rails/configure_cd.md

 # Configure the Continuous Deployment (CD)

 We use Semaphore to deploy most of our apps.
-Some projects use CircleCI and mobile apps use Fastlane.
+Mobile apps are deployed via Bitrise.
 This article is about how to deploy to Heroku with Semaphore.

 ## Setup `master`, `develop` and `testing`